lonkaars/dispool/README.md

 - See channels that aren't in a category
 - Fix scrolling behavior in channels
 - Add scroll to bottom banner in channels
+- Add more messages when scrolling to top
 - Maybe add an overlay
 - Implement other important native Discord features